Home ImprovementHow to Paint a Room Like a Pro

 Start by setting up some free space, removing or taping all fixtures, hardware and furniture.
 Also, devote some comfortable and loose clothes to the painting project.
 Ensure that all necessary equipment and products are at a hand’s reach so the smooth painting process won’t be interrupted by something you forgot to deliver.

 You can just go on and paint.
 But the final result will reveal the truth if there are some scratches or lumps marked by accident.
-That’s why you need to assess the ceiling surface first: is it rough or smooth?
+That’s why you need to assess the ceiling and/or wall surface first: is it rough or smooth?

-Mind that sanding plaster ceiling will be a messy and time-consuming part of the overall project.
+Mind that sanding plaster ceiling and walls will be a messy and time-consuming part of the overall project.
 But its primary goal is vital for the finish: to assure better adherence between the plaster and the paint.
 If you have muscles to do the sanding job on your own, rent a stable scaffolding, put on a dust mask and get down to the task.
 Otherwise, book a reliable handyman to deal with the dirty job instead of you.

 Eventually, it’s all you are looking for!